sippy-platform/mellow-css/hugo/content/utilities/spacing.md

 * `m` - for `margin`
 * `p` - for `padding`

-All properties can be exted with a specifier to determine on which sides the property is applied.
+All properties can be extended with a specifier to determine on which sides the property is applied.
 When no specifier is added, the utility will apply to all 4 sides.

 * `t` - applies the utility to the top
 * `e` - applies the utility to the right (end)